When the Penn State sexual abuse scandal broke, everyone resolved to do more to protect athletes in youth sports from abuse.

 Having your story heard, and bringing an abuser to justice is just one part of the healing process.
 You may need therapy, or realize that the abuse radically altered the course of your life.
 That is where monetary compensation comes in.

 Seeking compensation for the abuse that you endured can help you move on in ways you never anticipated.
 It can also send a message that sexual abuse will no longer be quietly swept under the rug.
 Youth sports organizations, clubs, rec leagues, and schools need to be held accountable for the sexual abuse that occurred on their watch.

 Paul Mones has over 30 years of experience representing victims of sexual abuse.
 He has helped many of them seek compensation and expose the hypocrisy at the heart of organizations that are supposed to be dedicated to enriching kids’ lives.

 Attorney Paul Mones urges anyone who was abused while participating in a youth sport to contact our office to find out their options to obtain the justice they deserve.
-We represent victims who played on youth sports teams and understand the problems they face.
+We represent victim athletes who played on youth sports teams and understands the problems they face.